 Take an easy example.
 In the US, five states (South Dakota, Alaska, North Dakota, Vermont, and Wyoming) with just over three million people have the same Senate voting power as the five states (California, Texas, New York, Florida, Illinois) with 110 million.
 (2007 numbers) The Senate can effectively derail legislation.
 So a Californian has less than 3% of the political clout of a South Dakotan.
 Three percent.

 (That disenfranchisement has been accomplished without protecting minority rights.
-Minority rights do need protection when the majority rules, and that was once the intent of the skewed representation of one particular group, but in our case one third of the population has lost much of its voice while minorities still have no protection.)
+Minority rights do need protection when the majority rules, and that was once the intent of the skewed representation of one particular group, but in our case one third of the population has lost much of its voice while minorities still have no protection.
+I discuss possible solutions in Chapter 6.)

 Giving some people three percent representation compared to others is so anti-democratic it’s not even funny, and yet nobody can find a practical solution within the current system.
-That’s because there is none at this point.
+That’s because there is none at this point, given the limits of human nature.
 It would involve dozens of politicians casting votes to throw themselves out of a job.
 The solution was to pay attention when the problem was tiny and boring, when nobody except professionals or interested parties was ever going to notice it.
 So we’re headed into one of those nasty corrections.
 Not any time soon, but the longer it waits, the bigger it’ll be.
-All of history shows that it’s not a question of “if,” but of “when.”
+All of history shows it’s a matter of when not if.

 The problem is that nothing on earth is going to make people sit up and take notice of tiny boring issues.
 Building a system dependent on that is no smarter than building one dependent on people feeling altruistic enough to deprive themselves according to their means in order to provide for others according to their needs.
 It’s as doomed as an economic system that thinks it can rely on rational decision-making.
 It just isn’t going to happen.
 Instead some people will use the loopholes made by unrealistic ideas to use the system for their own ends.
 Communism becomes totalitarianism, and dies.
 Capitalism becomes a set of interlocking oligopolies that privatize profit and socialize risk.
 Democracies become … well, it varies.
 Some places are more successful than others at slowing the slide into media circuses funded by the usual suspects.